howsayhao/hj_reg_auto/README.md

   - Synchronous Reset Signals: In addition to the generic asynchronous reset by default, declaration of independent, one or more synchronous reset signals are supported.

-Degisners should keep items mentioned above complete.
+Degisners should keep items mentioned above complete, otherwise HRDA will raise error during Excel worksheet parse.

 ### **Rules**